TPMS Course Catalog for 2026-2027

 ADVANCED ROBOTICS (Course ID: 100914)

 In this course, teams of students will participate in friendly competition, engaging in research, problem-solving, coding and engineering as they construct and program a LEGO Robot to accomplish missions in a robot game.
 Additionally, they will undertake a real-world research project as part of the challenge.
 Students in this class will participate in the First Lego League program (RoboRAMS).
+Prerequisite: Students must have successfully completed Gateway to Tech 6 or 7 STEM.
 Application required.
-Students must have completed 6th Grade STEM Lab.
 Click here to apply for Advanced Robotics.
-CANNOT BE REPEATED

 AGRICULTURAL SCIENCE – ANIMAL SCIENCE (Course ID: 100701)